javafa/AndroidMathView/README.md

 - This Project's cloned from https://github.com/gregcockroft/AndroidMath
 - Added some custom attributes for xml
 - Added some methods to set attributes for code
+- Added autoSize : If you want to use this attribute then set the layout_width. ex) layout_width="300dp"

 <img src="./img/phonescreen.png" width="320">